 We have had to cap our pro bono and charity work to manage the demand (I wish we could do more, but we need to also have an eye on the business drivers, too).
 Every charity needs extra funds which is something we are acutely aware of, so we do what we can to help.

-Many of us at Metro are on Boards, including Waipuna Hospice, Papamoa Surf Club rebuild, Merivale Community Centre, Riding for the Disabled, Creative Bay of Plenty, plus historically we’ve helped the Breast Cancer Support Services Trust for a long time, too, plus Wish for Fish, Alzheimers… the list goes on.
-We also have Board representation in our Hamilton office, Rachel is a Rotarian and does a ton for charities over there too.
+Many of us at Metro are on Boards, including Waipuna Hospice, Papamoa Surf Club rebuild, Merivale Community Centre, Creative Bay of Plenty.
+Over the years we’ve helped the Breast Cancer Support Services Trust, Wish for Fish, Alzheimers, Zeal Hamilton, Seed Waikato, Rotary, Sistema Waikato… the list goes on.

 Giving back is just part of our ethos.
 We also donated $2000 to be the catalyst for fund-raising for the beach mat for disabled access and that sparked the other $13,000 to come in, and for the beach mat to stay in the Bay of Plenty.
 It feels good everytime I go past that mat – and see disabled people on the beach or in the water.
 Magic.